jaimaniktalla/proj4/README.md

 # proj4

 Description:
-The Random Password Generator is a Python project that creates secure, random passwords.
-It features a GUI made with tkinter that allows users to specify password length and includes a range of character options.
+The To-Do List Application is a user-friendly GUI tool built using tkinter.
+It allows users to add, view, and delete tasks, making it an effective tool for task management.

 Requirements:
 Python 3.x
-Standard libraries:
-tkinter
+tkinter (included with Python)
-random
-string

 Instructions to Run:
 Ensure Python 3.x is installed on your system.
-Save the password_generator.py script to your computer.
+Save the index.py script to your computer.
-Run the script from the command line: python password_generator.py
+Run the script from the command line: python index.py
 A GUI window will appear.
-Specify the desired password length and click the "Generate" button to create a random password.
+Add tasks using the input field and "Add" button.
+Delete selected tasks by clicking the "Delete" button.